 • Sea Kayaking Level 4 or River Kayaking Level 4

 • Kayaking Level 2 Instructor

 • Orienteering Instructor

-• Lowland Leader Award or Mountain Leader Training or Trail cycle Leader Training
+• Lowland Leader Award Training or Mountain Leader Training or Trail Cycle Leader Training

-• Sports Industry Practice, Team Leadership and Event Management
+• Sports Industry Practice, Team Leadership and Ecology and the Environment

 A number of methods are used to assess the participants’ progress and for certification purposes.
 These include assignments, practical exams, portfolios, learner records, collections of work, written exam and skills demonstrations.